-As part of increased school safety efforts, before entering the office waiting area, you will be asked to state the nature of your visit (student pick-up, drop-off, item drop-off, etc.).
+As part of increased school safety efforts, new student pick-up and drop-off procedures will be implemented this year.
+Before entering the office waiting area, you will be asked to state the nature of your visit (student pick-up, drop-off, item drop-off, etc.).
 Upon being granted entry into the waiting area, you will scan your license and sign the appropriate form (time in/out, reason, etc.).
 For student pick-up, we will bring the student to meet you in the waiting area.
-If you are dropping off an item (backpack, lunch items, instruments, etc.), you will fill out the appropriate form, and we will be sure to get the item to the appropriate person.
+If you are dropping off an item (backpack, lunch items, instrument, etc.), you will fill out the appropriate form, and we will be sure to get the item to the appropriate person.